6 Formulas and Functions

 • t: Time (sec)

-Create a model in a worksheet in which current, the resistance, and the time can be entered and the amount of heat is calculated from the entered data.
+Create a model in a worksheet where the current, resistance, and time can be entered, and the amount of heat is calculated from the entered data.

-A government bond with a maturity of 5 years annually pays a 3.5% interest rate.
-Suppose you want to have $300,000 over 5 years, how much do you need to invest in this bond?
-Use Excels function for present value (PV) to calculate the answer.
+A government bond with a maturity of 5 years pays an annual interest rate of 3.5%.
+Suppose you want to have $300,000 after 5 years; how much do you need to invest in this bond?
+Use Excel’s present value function (PV) to calculate the answer.

 $ 252,592